microsoft/FluidFramework/docs/content/docs/data-structures/counter.md

 In the code above, whenever a user presses either the Increment or Decrement button, the `sharedCounter.increment` is called with +/- 1.
 This causes the `incremented` event to be sent to all of the clients who have this container open.

-Since `updateCounterValueLabel` is registered for all `incremented` events, the view will always refresh with the appropriate updated value any time a collaborator increments or decrements the counter value.
+Since `updateCounterValueLabel` is listening for all `incremented` events, the view will always refresh with the appropriate updated value any time a collaborator increments or decrements the counter value.

 ## API Documentation